-- a. establish Mary Robinson's family home in Ballina, County Mayo as an international educational facility which will house Mary Robinson's personal archive, library and other material relating to all aspects of her varied career.
-This new centre will celebrate Mary Robinson's life story and experience in order to inspire and underpin personal leadership with a particular focus on human rights in the broadest sense. - b. fully catalogue Mary Robinson's extensive archives of personal papers and store them, in perpetuity, in environmentally controlled conditions.
+- a. establish Mary Robinson's family home in Ballina, County Mayo as an international educational facility.
+This new centre will celebrate Mary Robinson's life story and experience in order to inspire and underpin personal leadership with a particular focus on human rights in the broadest sense. - b. with assistance from NUI Galway fully catalogue Mary Robinson's extensive archives of personal papers and store them, in perpetuity, in environmentally controlled conditions.
 In this way, the collection will be made available to the public including scholars and students.